Ziassy/api-automation-with-cypress/readme.md

 - npm install dotenv
 ```

-After you install all package, you must create .env in your file and the create variabel
+After you install all package, you must create .env in your file and then create variabel

 ```
 BASE_URL=yourAPI